Meet Our Companion Animals

 Many people think that there is a big difference between farm animals and the animals they consider pets.
 We happily take dogs and cats into our homes and make them a part of our families, but this is not the case for farm animals.
 Despite the fact that many farm animals are highly intelligent and enjoy the company of humans just as much as a cat or dog, we have created a line between these two types of animals and consequently only see farm animals as commodities or even food.

 Meet our rescue goat, Ms. Madonna.
 She is a diva and an adorable part-time job lawnmower.
 She along with her new goat friend Mr.Ricardo clears any unwanted vegetation while not having to employ loud machines or use harmful chemicals on the school lawn.
-They loves to trim the lush green carpet of school lawn, obligingly fertilizing as they work.
+They love to trim the lush green carpet of our lawn, obligingly fertilizing as they work.

 We had the opportunity to save and adopt few chickens and a rooster from a slaughterhouse in Palavakkam.
 They were confined 8 to a small cage; they had never seen the sun.
 Now they are a wonderful addition to our school’s garden and living the life they are supposed to!
 They eat bugs off of the plants, their excretion is a wonderful addition to our compost, which is then added back into our garden soil and the cycle continues.
 Each chicken has its own distinct personality, they do silly things to entertain themselves, which in turn entertains us and best of all, and they make you slow down.